Trump tariffs would barely raise Boeing's prices but could hurt sales

 Prices of domestic aluminum are likely to rise if tariffs are imposed, although it is unclear how much.

-On a mid-sized 737, with a list price of $117.1 million, the cost increase could be less than $200,000, because airlines often receive discounts of 40 percent off list price, and Boeing’s profit margin is about 10 percent.
+On a mid-sized 737, with a list price of $117.1 million (84.45 million pounds), the cost increase could be less than $200,000, because airlines often receive discounts of 40 percent off list price, and Boeing’s profit margin is about 10 percent.

 Boeing declined to comment.